yastn/yastn/docs/source/fpeps/evolution.rst

 together with truncation of the bond dimension after each application of a non-local gate.
 For a detailed explanation, please refer to the :ref:`Basic concepts/Time evolution <theory/fpeps/basics:Time evolution>`.

 The main method for performing a time evolution step is :meth:`yastn.tn.fpeps.evolution_step_`.
 This function requires an environment containing the PEPS state (updated in place) and provides control over bond truncation via different ways to calculate **bond metric**.
-Four classes which support this are:
+Classes which support this include:

 - :class:`yastn.tn.fpeps.EnvNTU`: Employ small local clusters, which can be contracted numerically exactly, resulting in a stable and positively defined bond metric.
-- :class:`yastn.tn.fpeps.EnvBP`: Employ belief propagation, either to define a bipartite bond metric, or to gauge NTU-like clusters.
+- :class:`yastn.tn.fpeps.EnvBP`: Employ belief propagation, either to define a bipartite bond metric (equivalent to simple update), or to gauge NTU-like clusters.
-- :class:`yastn.tn.fpeps.EnvCTM`: Employ CTMRG environment to calculate the bond metric, with information from the entire network, allowing for a fast full update approach.
+- :class:`yastn.tn.fpeps.EnvCTM`: Employ CTMRG environment to calculate the bond metric, with information from the entire network, allowing for a full update approach.
 - :class:`yastn.tn.fpeps.EnvApproximate`: Employ local clusters of sizes beyond exact contraction, utilizing approximate boundary MPS to calculate the bond metric.

 .. autofunction:: yastn.tn.fpeps.evolution_step_